-- For men: Shirt sleeves should extend about a half inch beyond your jacket, and your tie should go to your belt.
+- Shirt sleeves should extend about a half inch beyond your jacket, and your tie should go to your belt.

-- For women: Avoid low-cut blouses, and if you wear a skirt or dress, don’t take it more than an inch or two above the knee.
+- Avoid low-cut blouses, and if you wear a skirt or dress, don’t take it more than an inch or two above the knee.

 Go beyond the outfit.